-When we are baptised Jesus shares with us his own baptismal experience of God.
+This is the essential meaning of Christian Baptism in which Jesus shares with us his own baptismal experience of God.
 The same Spirit that came down upon Jesus comes down upon us, and God expresses his delight in us as he expressed his delight in Jesus: 'You are my son, the one I love; in you I take delight' (Luke 3:22).
+The risen Jesus is sharing his divine communion with us: 'I will take you to myself so that where I am you may be' (John 14:3).
+Paul writes: